 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As shown in the accompanying consolidated financial statements, the Company incurred aloss from continuing operations applicable to its common shareholders of \$928,733 during the year ended December 31, 2009, and has an accumulated deficit applicable to its common shareholders of \$26,308,143.
+As shown in the accompanying consolidated financial statements, the Company incurred a loss from continuing operations applicable to its common shareholders of \$928,733 during the year ended December 31, 2009, and has an accumulated deficit applicable to its common shareholders of \$26,308,143.
 The Company also used cash in operating activities of \$1,225,629 during the year ended December 31, 2009.
 At December 31, 2009, the Company has negative working capital of \$4,985,518 and a stockholders' deficit applicable to its shareholders of \$3,078,412.
 Those factors raise substantial doubt about the Company's ability to continue as a going concern.

-The Company commenced its new business related to the cultivation and production of seed oil from the seed of the Jatropha plant in September2007.
+The Company commenced its new business related to the cultivation and production of seed oil from the seed of the Jatropha plant in September 2007.
 Management plans to meet its cash needs through various means including securing financing, entering into joint ventures, and developing the new business model.
-In order to fund its new operations, the Company initially sold Series B preferred stock during the quarter ended December 31, 2007 in the amount of \$1,300,000 has issued a secured promissory note under which the Company has borrowings of \$475,000 as of December 31, 2009, has received \$5,195,328 in capital contributions from the preferred membership interest in GCE Mexico I, LLC, and has issued a mortgage in the amount of \$2,051,282 for the acquisition of land .
+In order to fund its new operations, the Company initially sold Series B preferred stock during the quarter ended December 31, 2007 in the amount of \$1,300,000, has issued a secured promissory note under which the Company has borrowings of \$475,000 as of December 31, 2009, has received \$5,195,328 in capital contributions from the preferred membership interest in GCE Mexico I, LLC, and has issued a mortgage in the amount of \$2,051,282 for the acquisition of land.
 The Company is developing the new business operation to participate in the rapidly growing bio-diesel industry.
-The Company to continue as a going concern is dependent on that plan's success.
+The Company continues to expect to be successful in this new venture, but there is no assurance that its business plan will be economically viable.
+The ability of the Company to continue as a going concern is dependent on that plan's success.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.